pingcap/docs-cn/system-variables.md

 ### tidb_enable_cascades_planner

+> **Warning:**
+>
+> Currently, cascades planner is an experimental feature.
+It is not recommended that you use it in the production environment.

 - Scope: SESSION | GLOBAL
 - Default value: `OFF`
-- This variable is used to control whether to enable the cascades planner, which is currently considered experimental.
+- This variable is used to control whether to enable the cascades planner.

 ### tidb_enable_chunk_rpc <span class="version-mark">New in v4.0</span>